-Our management will be required to assess the effectiveness of our internal controls over financial reporting on an annual basis pursuant to SOX 404(a), beginning with our Form 20-F for the year ended December 31, 2021.
-However, for as long as we are an "emerging growth company" under the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal control over financial reporting pursuant to Section 404(b).
-We could be an "emerging growth company" for up to five years following this offering.
+Our management is required to assess the effectiveness of our internal controls over financial reporting on an annual basis pursuant to SOX 404(a).
+However, our independent registered public accounting firm was not required to attest to the effectiveness of our internal control over financial reporting and will not be so required for as long as we are an "emerging growth company" under the JOBS Act.
+We could be an "emerging growth company" until December 31, 2026 (the last day of our fiscal year following the fifth anniversary of our initial public offering in February 2021).
 The rules governing the standards that must be met for management to assess our internal control over financial reporting are complex and require significant documentation, testing and possible remediation.
-Our management may not be able to effectively and timely implement controls and procedures that adequately respond to the increased regulatory compliance and reporting requirements that are applicable to us as a U.S. public company and an assessment of the effectiveness of our internal control over financial reporting by an independent registered public accounting firm in accordance with the provisions of Section 404 could detect additional significant deficiencies or material weaknesses that our management's assessment might not.
-Undetected material weaknesses in our internal controls could lead to financial statement restatements, require us to incur the expense of remediation and investors may lose confidence in the accuracy and completeness of our financial reports which could cause the market price of our ordinary shares to decline and also restrict our future access to the capital markets.
+Our management may not be able to effectively and timely implement controls and procedures that adequately respond to the increased regulatory compliance and reporting requirements that are applicable to us as a U.S. public company and an assessment of the effectiveness of our internal control over financial reporting in februaries or section 404 could detect additional significant deficiencies or material weaknesses that our management's assessment might not.
+Undetected material weaknesses in our internal controls could lead to financial reports which could cause the market price of our ordinary shares to decline and also restrict our future access to the capital markets.